whereby/sdk/packages/assistant-sdk/README.md

     // Create an assistant instance
     const assistant = new Assistant({
-        roomUrl: "https://your-subdwhereby.com/your-room", // Room URL to join
+        roomUrl: "https://your-subdwhereby.com/your-room", // Room URL to join });
-        startCombinedAudioStream: true, // Enable combined audio stream });

-    // Listen for the audio stream to be ready assistant.on(AUDIO_STREAM_READY, (stream) => {
-        console.log("Combined audio stream is ready:", stream);
-        // You can now pipe this stream to your transcription service or other processing });

-    // Start the assistant
+    // Join the room
+    try {
-    await assistant.start();
+        await assistant.joinRoom(roomUrl);
-    console.log("Assistant started and joined the room");
+    } catch (error) {
+        console.error("Failed to join room:", error);
+        return;
+    }

+    // To receive all audio data from the call:
+    // You can now use the audio data in a transcription service, save to file, etc. const combinedAudioSink = assistant.getCombinedAudioSink();
 }

 main();